 I recommend you decide early on if Amazon FBA is really the online business for you, or if you’ve assessed all your options.
 Pick the best option that suits your vision, your goals and your budget.
 The current success rate of Amazon FBA may not be in your favor, but then again, there are risks involved in any new business venture, online or offline.
 I myself prefer to operate a business that I have full control of and not play in someone else’s sandbox.
 There are definitely other options to consider that are quite lucrative and way less competitive.

-If, like me, your goal is to make reliable, steady income online and turbocharge your current situation, then check out my guide.
+If, like me, your goal is to turbocharge your current situation, then check out my ebook on Draft2Digital.